LeBastille/Audentify-/README.md

 ## Installation

 1. Clone the repository:

       git clone <your-repository-url>

 2. Install Dependencies

       pip install -r requirements.txt

 3. Run the Flask Server:

       Open a terminal and navigate to your project directory.
-Then, run the following command:
+Then run the following command: flask run
-    flask run